About the Fund

 The Afghanistan Common Humanitarian Fund (CHF) is a pooled funding mechanism established in 2014 for humanitarian activities in Afghanistan.
 Under the overall authority of the Humanitarian Coordinator (HC), it is intended to give the HC greater ability to target funds to the most critical humanitarian needs, and enable efficient, rapid response to unforeseen circumstances.

-Only humanitarian projects responding to needs as they are identified in the Afghanistan Common Humanitarian Action Plan (CHAP) are eligible for CHF funding.
-The CHAP outlines the annual strategic and operational plan for the UN and partners' assistance in Afghanistan and is developed in consultation with humanitarian clusters operating in the country.
+Only humanitarian projects responding to needs as they are identified in the Afghanistan Humanitarian Response Plan (HRP) are eligible for CHF funding.
+The HRP outlines the annual strategic and operational plan for the UN and partners' assistance in Afghanistan and is developed in consultation with humanitarian clusters operating in the country.

 The Afghanistan CHF has four main objectives: